Case in point – KYBC would be a simple and transparent solution to address this issue in the Netherlands

 The catalogue of patient harm and deaths due to falsified and substandard medicines bought online is well documented.

 Falsified medicines are not only a threat to patients’ safety, and sometimes life, but also lead to a significant increase of public expenditure on preventable hospitalisation.
-The Digital Services Act has to upgrade internet accountability across all intermediaries, not just platforms, as the vast majority of rogue pharmacy websites transact their illegal business via their own network of websites not platforms.
+The Digital Services Act has to upgrade internet accountability across all intermediaries, not just online marketplaces, as the vast majority of rogue pharmacy websites transact their illegal business via their own network of websites not platforms.

 To prevent this illegal business and to protect the EU citizen from harm, KYBC obligations should be required by all infrastructure service providers and not be limited to marketplaces.